-To account for this in the FRL, for each year from 1980 until the year of permit cancellation, the annual area of Logged Forest within each block of permits was calculated by dividing the Equivalent Harvested Area ( $A{EH}$ ) for that year (estimated in the previous step) by the total area of logging concession ( $A{C}$ , also derived in the previous step) and multiplying by the permit block size that was cancelled.
+To account for this in the FRL, for each year from 1980 until the year of permit cancellation, the annual area of Logged Forest within each block of permits was calculated by dividing the Equivalent Harvested Area (A{EH}) for that year (estimated in the previous step) by the total area of logging concession (A_c , also derived in the previous step) and multiplying by the permit block size that was cancelled (Workbook Table W21.3).
 From the first year following permit cancellation and every subsequent year, the annual harvested area was assumed to be 0.

-For each block of cancelled permits, from the year following permit cancellation the area of $LF{10}$ now within a protected area was calculated as the sum of the area of annually Logged Forest within that block for the previous 10 years.
-The area of $LF{25}$ was similarly calculated as the sum of the area of annually Logged Forest within that block for the previous 11-25 years.
+For each block of cancelled permits (2004, 2006 and 2007 respectively), from the year following permit cancellation the area of LF{10} now within a protected area was calculated as the sum of the area of annually Logged Forest within that block for the previous 10 years.
+The area of LF{25} was similarly calculated as the sum of the area of annually Logged Forest within that block for the previous 11-25 years (Workbook Table W21.3).